Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 +

-Target: the study of arbitrary forms of memorization, the ability to indirectly memorize, the study of the peculiarities of the child's mental activity, the possibility of using an external means for memorization tasks, the volume of material memorized indirectly.
+Target: the study of arbitrary forms of memorization, the ability to indirectly memorize, the study of the characteristics of the child’s mental activity, the possibility of using an external means for memorization tasks, the amount of material memorized indirectly.

 Stimulus material: 30 pictures depicting objects (towel, chair, bicycle, watch, etc.)

-Age of the surveyed: from 4.5 to 8 years old, for children over 8-9 years old it is more logical to use the "Pictogram" method.
+Age of subjects: from 4.5 to 8 years, for children over 8-9 years old it is more logical to use the “Pictogram” method.

 Procedure:

-On the table in front of the child, cards are laid out in random order.
-In this case, it is necessary to clarify whether all of them are familiar to him.
-If a picture is not clear to the child, it should be explained.
-For work with children from 4-4.5 years old to 5-5.5 years old, you can use not all cards, but the most understandable for the child.
-Accordingly, the simplest and most specific concepts are selected for memorization, but in any case, the number of cards should at least 3 times exceed the number of words presented for memorization.
+Cards are laid out in random order on the table in front of the child.
+At the same time, it is necessary to clarify whether all of them are familiar to him.
+If any image is not clear to the child, it should be explained.
+To work with children from 4-4.5 years to 5-5.5 years, you can use not all cards, but the ones that are most understandable to the child.
+Accordingly, the simplest and most specific concepts are selected for memorization, but in any case, the number of cards should be at least 3 times greater than the number of words presented for memorization.

 With children of this age, you should not use more than 5-7 words to memorize (rain, fire, day, lunch, fight, gift, answer, holiday, neighbor).
 With children of senior preschool and primary school age, you can use 7-8 words, words such as grief, friendship, strength.

-Instruction1: “Now you will memorize words, but unusual.
-I will tell you a word, and to make it easier to remember it, you will choose a picture that will remind you of it, will help you remember this word.
+Instructions1: “Now you will remember words, but in an unusual way.
+I will tell you a word, and to make it easier for you to remember it, you will choose a picture that will remind you of it and help you remember this word.
 The words that I will tell you are not drawn anywhere here, but for any word you can find a picture that will remind you of it.
-Then you will look at the picture and remember the word itself ”.
+Then you will look at the picture and remember the word itself.”

-If the child doubts whether he will be able to do this, it is necessary to explain to the child that there is no right or wrong decision (choice), it is only important to choose some “suitable” picture and explain how it will remind a specific word.
+If the child doubts whether he can do this, it is necessary to explain to the child that there is no right or wrong decision (choice), it is only important to choose some “suitable” picture and explain how it will resemble a specific word.

-After choosing each card, it is necessary to ask the child an explanation of the connection: "How will this card remind you of the word ...?"
+After selecting each card, you need to ask the child an explanation of the connection: “How will this card remind you of the word...?”

-The cards chosen by the child are laid aside face down for later presentation during delayed playback.
-After 20-40 minutes, the child is presented with randomly selected images.
+The cards chosen by the child are put aside face down for later presentation during delayed playback.
+After 20-40 minutes, the child is presented with the images he has chosen in a random order.

-The protocol records the words reproduced by the child, fixes the errors of reproduction and their features.
+The protocol records the words reproduced by the child, recording errors in reproduction and their features.

 Indicators: